eriksena16/SimpleCQRSApiWithMediatR/README.md

-# 🧱 Estrutura de Projeto com DDD, CQRS e MediatR
+# 🧱 Design Structure with DDD, CQRS and MediatR

 ## 📝 Project Description (English)